Deleted node should be periodically fully erased in LDAP (after some ttl)

 - The total number of entries in the directory can be in the millions before OpenLDAP will show slowdown, for example.

 - OpenLDAP caches are only loaded with entries and search results that are actually used, so unless you query the deleted nodes, they will never enter the cache (which is where all results should be served from)

 - We don't use any indexes (apart from the mandatory objectClass which is just one entry per object) so the unused entries will not weigh in here either (see https://github.com/Normation/rudder-packages/blob/master/rudder-inventory-ldap/SOURCES/slapd.conf#L52)

 However, I see that we warm up the cache by reading all entries in https://github.com/Normation/rudder-packages/blob/master/rudder-inventory-ldap/SOURCES/rudder-inventory-ldap.init#L445, including these deleted entries.
 That is a waste of cache space.
 We should change the warmup script.

-Updated by Janos Mattyasovszky almost 3 years ago
+Updated by Janos Mattyasovszky about 3 years ago

 Depends on how you see it, but currently there is a potential to have thousands of dead entries every year, and after a couple of years the removed would outweight the active entries by almost 2:1...

 Having them in LDAP does not give any benefit against not having them, which OTOH would speed up startup (as already mentioned) and not to talk about backup/restore times...